sarahzu/DS-for-SE-2018-Seminar/Worksheet_1.md

 8. What did you **not understand** of this paper?

-There were some complex terms used that weren't explained in the paper: E.g. Nested block depth, Non-static fields, McCabe cyclomatic complexity ...
+There were some complex terms used that weren't explained in the paper: E.g. Nested block depth, Non-static fields, McCabe cyclomatic complexity.
+This might be the case because we are not that knwoledgeable in that research field yet.
-However, (not enough knowledge)

 # How, and Why, Process Metrics Are Better